ReDI-School/js-berlin-2021-spring/lesson16.md

 We can distinguish different parts in a loop:

-- a starting point (initialization)
+- initialization: a starting point
-- a condition
+- condition: a test to see if the loop should stop
-- a value that changes to make the condition `false` (update)
+- update: changes the value checked by the condition
-- an action to repeat
+- action: what we want to repeat

 It's important that the condition is `false` at some point, otherwise the loop will go on indefinitely.